Seasonal Guide

 We may earn a commission at no extra cost to you.

-These three products give you real visibility into your air quality and help you filter smoke more effectively during fire season.
+These three products show you what is in your air and help you filter smoke during fire season.

-Tracks PM2.5, CO2, humidity, temperature, VOCs, and radon — all in one puck-shaped device.
-Wave data to check current levels without getting up.
-Works with the Airthings app for historical charts and alerts.
-Best all-around indoor air quality monitor for wildfire season.
+Tracks PM2.5, CO2, humidity, temperature, VOCs, and radon, all in one puck-shaped device.
+Wave your hand to check current levels without getting up.
+Works with the Airthings app for charts and alerts.
+The best all-around indoor air monitor for wildfire season.

 See Airthings Wave Plus on Amazon →